Scarlett Coten – Mectoub, 2016

 Gazing directly into the camera with appealing eyes, lascivious poses and attributes with feminine connotations: from the very first glance, the portraits of young Arab men convey an unusual viewpoint, which is precisely what the photographer intended.
 With a deliberately feminine approach, she has been carrying out her own personal projects in Arab countries for many years, resulting in new and surprising perspectives.

-Following the Arab Spring, Scarlett Coten began looking into diverse aspects of the changes taking place in societies in North Africa and the Middle East.
+Following the Arab Spring, Coten began looking into diverse aspects of the changes taking place in societies in North Africa and the Middle East.
 “In 2012 I decided to photograph men.
-For four years I travelled from North Africa to the Middle East, in order to look into male identity.
+I travelled from North Africa to the Middle East, in order to look into male identity.
 The series explores the men in this region in a deeply personal way, interweaving portraits and places.
 I play with the idea of both staged and documentary genres, while blending testimony with intimacy.”

 “What is ‘Mectoub’?
 It is a standpoint, a relationship I decided to have with men who were strangers to me.”

 Over a period of four years, Coten took photographs in Morocco, Algeria, Tunisia, Egypt, Palestine, Lebanon and Jordan.
 The contradiction between the strength and the vulnerability seen in the portraits, is further enhanced by the powerful background colours or the derelict spaces she chose for the motifs.
 According to the photographer, “in ‘Mectoub’ the camera itself has a gender, and the feminine gaze holds a position of power, challenging the viewer to question traditional ideas of the overly predominant male gaze in the history of art.”